Amoebic liver abscess: Treatment

+Although medical management using long courses of antibiotics have proven to be successful, Drainage of the abscess is the mainstay treatment.

 Research

 Due to the difficulty of exploring host and amebic factors involved in the pathogenesis of amebic liver abscess in humans, most studies have been conducted with animal models (e.g., mice, gerbils, and hamsters).
 Histopathological findings revealed that the chronic phase of amebic liver abscess in humans corresponds to lytic or liquefactive necrosis, whereas in rodent models there is granulomatous inflammation.
 However, the use of animal models has provided important information on molecules and mechanisms of the host/parasite interaction in amebic liver abscess.